 Discussion Failure to account for constraints between parameter values may result in PSA values that do not accurately characterise the uncertainty present in a decision problem.
 This could result in decisions made on the allocation of scarce health care resources to be sub-optimal, although the direction of bias would depend on the specific model.
-Other outputs and analyses that are reliant on the PSA, such as cost effectiveness acceptability curves and frontiers, and value of information analyses, are likely to also be flawed if the constraint that X is less than Y is not accounted for appropriately.
-The DM has been shown in the hypothetical case study to be effective in generating bivariate estimates close to the IPD-based estimates using summary data alone and provides a solution to an issue that may have important implications for the interpretation of economic evaluations of health technologies.
-The method has been used in recent work for the National Institute for Health and Care Excellence.[,] An Excel workbook has been developed which implements the DM, which is included as an online appendix to this paper, and which we hope helps those who wish to apply this approach when sampling parameter values under a constraint that X < Y. The DM method is not without its limitations: Firstly, when dealing with HRQoL, if highly uncertain distributions are used for the distributions of the mean then it is possible that the estimated ∆ is large and the upper value may be greater than one, or the lower value is less than zero.
-Secondly, if VarY-Var(X) = 0 then the DM cannot be used.
-Resolving these limitations is an area of future research, but until then the DM offers a potential solution when variables are known to be related with one greater than another.
-Conclusion Where there is a strong belief that variables are constrained in that one value is greater than another the DM should be considered as a method to ensure the clinical and statistical validity of PSA samples and analyses derived from these samples.
+Other outputs and analyses that are reliant on the PSA, such as cost effectiveness acceptability curves and frontiers, and value of information analyses, are likely to also be flawed if the constraint that the value of one variable is bigger than another is not accounted for appropriately.
+Naïve sampling methods should not be used if it is believed that two target variables have the constraint that value of one variable is bigger than another.
+In the case study we have shown that the two naïve sampling approaches we used either lack of both clinical and statistical validity (the independent sampling) or lack of statistical validity (the sampling using the same random number generator).
+When the distribution of the two target variables do not overlap, the independent sampling approach may not violate clinical validity.
+Hence, the modeller needs to decide whether no correlation between the two target variables is more plausible then positive correlation.
+The DM has been shown in the case study to be effective in generating bivariate estimates which satisfy both clinical and statistical validity.
+It provides a solution to an issue that may have important implications for the interpretation of economic evaluations of health technologies.
+An earlier version of the method has been used in recent work for the National Institute for Health and Care Excellence.[,] One drawback of the DM approach is that it does not work if utilities are believed below 0.
+A modification of the method is required.

+We have developed an Excel workbook which implements the DM approach, which is included as an online appendix to this paper.
+We hope it helps those who wish to apply this approach when sampling parameter values under a constraint that the value of one variable is bigger than another..
+In conclusion, when producing PSA samples both clinical and statistical validity should be checked.
+Where there is a strong belief that variables are constrained in that one value is greater than another the DM should be considered as a method to ensure the clinical and statistical validity of PSA samples and analyses derived from these samples.